munna710/End-to-End-Realtime-Streaming-with-Unstructured-Data/README.md

 # Realtime Streaming Pipeline for Unstructured Data

 This repository provides a guide and codebase for building a realtime streaming pipeline capable of handling various unstructured data types such as TEXT, IMAGE, VIDEO, CSV, JSON, and PDF.
 The pipeline is designed to process over 600+ different datasets in real-time.
-Below are the detailed steps to set up and deploy the pipeline.

 ## System Architecture Overview